-The IAF Book Discussion Group is an ongoing effort to provide interesting intellectual conversations for members of IAF on texts and topics relevant to the Secular perspective.
+The IAF Book Discussion Group is an ongoing effort to provide interesting intellectual conversations for members of IAF and other interested parties on texts and topics relevant to the Secular perspective.

-The reading assignment for this session will cover the Introduction and Part 1 (chapters 1 through 9).
+Just so it’s clear, the reading assignment for this session will cover the entire book.
 Be prepared, if possible, to present things from the reading assignment that stood out for you so that we can gain a good cross-section of individual perspectives where the reading is concerned.

 The conference room that has been reserved at Kirkendall Public Library has a maximum capacity of 20 so RSVP early to get a seat.
 Social time will be available from 6:30 to 7 PM if you want to come and just chat before the discussion begins.
 We’ll see you there. 🙂

-You can read a brief about the book on Colin’s Website by following this Link.
+You can read a brief about the book on Christopher’s Website by following this LINK.

 If you prefer, though, here is a brief synopsis of the title from the same site –

 “The birth of Jesus has been well chronicled, as have his glorious teachings, acts, and divine sacrifice after his thirtieth birthday.
 But no one knows about the early life of the Son of God, the missing years — except Biff, the Messiahs best bud, who has been resurrected to tell the story in the divinely hilarious yet heartfelt work “reminiscent of Vonnegut and Douglas Adams” (Philadelphia Inquirer).